glorpglob/Retrieve-Discord-Messages/README.md

 2. Create a json file called `information.json` in the same directory as `index.js`
 3. Run `index.js`
 4. `information.json` should now have all of your messages!

+Notes:
+Yes, I am aware this is shitty code.